 Throughout the evening, Silberberg and Heath emphasized that the visioning process will not entail the drafting of formal plans for Riverside’s development.
 Instead, it will be a way for Newton officials to understand citizens’ concerns so that they can be passed on to the Land Use Committee of the Newton City Council, which will consider the feedback before it decides to grant a special permit for the project.
 The findings of the visioning process will be presented to the Committee on April 30.

-The current plan, which is being brought before the public, includes increased community and retail space, upgrades to the station to accommodate larger trains on the Green Line and potential rail expansions in the future, as well as greater accessibility to trails on the adjacent bank of the Charles River.
+The current plan, which is being brought before the public, includes increased retail space, upgrades to the station to accommodate larger trains on the Green Line and potential rail expansions in the future, as well as greater accessibility to trails on the adjacent bank of the Charles River.
 A similar planning process took place from 2010 to 2013, but was put on hold.